 Federal regulations require a public participation component for the metropolitan transportation planning process.
 The Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) was signed into law in 2005.
 The Rapid City Area Metropolitan Planning Organization implements SAFETEA-LU through plans and programs that consider all modes of transportation, which are "Continuing, Cooperative, and Comprehensive to the degree appropriate."
 [SEC.
 1203(a)(4)].
 In addition to the "3C" process listed above, SAFETEA-LU emphasizes the broadening of public participation to include stakeholders who have not been involved previously.
 Transportation planning under SAFETEA-LU must be performed in conjunction with state and local officials, transit operators and the public.
-Further, Metropolitan Planning Organizations are responsible for conducting a locally developed public participation process as required by the Joint Federal
+Further, Metropolitan Planning Organizations are responsible for conducting a locally developed public participation process as required by the Joint Federal Highway

-Highway Administration (FHWA)/ Federal Transit Administration (FTA) Planning Rule (23 CFR part 450, 49 CFR part 613).
+Administration (FHWA)/Federal Transit Administration (FTA) Planning Rule (23 CFR part 450, 49 CFR part 613).
 The metropolitan planning process must "include a proactive public involvement process that provides complete information, timely public notice, full public access to key decisions, and early and continuing involvement of the public in developing plans" and Transportation Improvement Programs (TIP) [23 CFR part 450.316(b)(1)].

-Coordination with other government agencies which are affected by transportation is Title 23 Part 450.316 also requires the Metropolitan Planning important.
-Organizations to appropriately involve the Federal land management agencies in the planning process, in particular, the development of long-range transportation plans and Transportation Improvement Programs.
-The Rapid City Metropolitan Planning Organization will coordinate with the South Dakota Department of Transportation, Federal Highway Administration, Federal Transit Administration, United States Fish and Wildlife Service, State Historic Preservation Office, United States Corps of Engineers, South Dakota Game, Fish and Parks, South Dakota Environment and Natural Resource Agency and the United States Forest Service in developing its These "Resource Agencies" are valuable in identifying plans and programs. environmental, social and historical obstacles early in the planning process.
+Coordination with other government agencies which are affected by transportation is important.
+Title 23 Part 450.316 also requires the Metropolitan Planning Organizations to appropriately involve the Federal land management agencies in the planning process, in particular, the development of long-range transportation plans and Transportation Improvement Programs.
+The Rapid City Metropolitan Planning Organization will coordinate with the South Dakota Department of Transportation, Federal Highway Administration, Federal Transit Administration, United States Fish and Wildlife Service, State Historic Preservation Office, United States Corps of Engineers, South Dakota Game, Fish and Parks, South Dakota Environment and Natural Resource Agency and the United States Forest Service in developing its plans and programs.
+These "Resource Agencies" are valuable in identifying environmental, social and historical obstacles early in the planning process.
 Identifying potential obstacles early can save valuable time and money for planned transportation investments.
 These agencies will also be counted on for transportation studies where their area of expertise is needed to identify and/or mitigate potential obstacles.

 The United State Forest Service has a major role for access into the Black Hills from the Rapid City area.
 Coordination of planned infrastructure both inside of and extending from the Rapid City urban area into the Black Hills is important to the region.
 The Metropolitan Planning Organization will include the United States Forest Service in the development of long-range transportation plans to ensure cohesion of the transportation system.
-The Forest Service is included on the main distribution list of the Metropolitan Planning Organization for coordination of documents regularly produced by the organization.
+The Forest Service is included on the main distribution list of the Metropolitan Planning Organization for coordination of documents regularly produced by the organization and invited to be a member of the Technical Coordinating Committee.

-Additional Metropolitan Planning Organization public participation requirements and criteria are specified in Appendix A, Federal Regulation on MPO Public Participation Process.
+The Consultation Process with Government and Environmental Agencies is included as Appendix A, Consultation Process with Government and Environmental Agencies.
+Additional Metropolitan Planning Organization public participation requirements and criteria are specified in Appendix B, Federal Regulation on MPO Public Participation Process.